1/30/2024

 speaker

-If you look at quarter four in total we actually were flat if you exclude the effects and we clearly saw especially in November-December when it was more volatility in trading that the deposit held up very well and you got more trading deposits.
-I think we have competitive interest rates in the markets now to at least to keep the deposits we have on our platform.
-If you should increase that further to track the even more capital that remains to be seen there's of course a cost to that as well.
-We have a pretty interesting model in Norway where we have a differentiated a bit between the private banking rates and retail rates to track private banking capital with very good interest rates and see how that plays out.
+If you look at quarter four in total, we actually were flat if you exclude the FX effects.
+We clearly saw, especially in November, December, when it was more volatility in trading, that the deposit held up very well.
+You got more trading deposits there.
+I think we have competitive interest rates in the markets now to at least keep the deposits we have on our platform.
+If we should increase that further to attract even more capital, that remains to be seen.
+There's of course a cost to that as well.
+We have a pretty interesting model in Norway where we have differentiated a little bit between private banking rates and retail rates to track private banking capital with very good interest rates and see how that plays out.

 speaker

-Thank you and then a question on the buyback a little bit of a follow-up.
-According to my calculations it looks like your over capitalization then adjusting for this 81 would be roughly 1.5 billion but then you build capital giving your high profitability and then you talked about maybe the exposure also falling.
-Do you have in can you share with us some of your thinking about run rate buyback level given that you wanted to have it on a long term not just a short term buyback program?
+Thank you.
+And then a question on the buyback, a little bit of a follow-up.
+According to my calculations, it looks like your overcapitalization then adjusting for this 81 would be roughly 1.5 billion, but then you build capital giving your high profitability.
+And then you talked about maybe the exposure also falling.
+Can you share with us some of your thinking about the run rate buyback level, given that you wanted to have it on a long-term, not just a short-term buyback program?

 speaker